 As often happens when I talk about headphones, the speakers appear in both the pros and cons!

-In this case, the main positive is that they have used decent speakers in terms of their overall quality.
-And while they may not have incredible volume, they are clear – and that’s the main thing for me personally.
+In this case, the main positive is that the company has used decent speakers in terms of their overall quality.
+While they may not have incredible volume or bass, they are clear enough, which is the main thing for me personally.

 I like to listen to podcasts at night or relaxing music.
 So I look out for key points like how clear male and female voices sound, if I can hear the full range of music, if bass distorts, and if you get an overall feeling of stereo sound.